kakashxii/M320-Projekt/README.md

 # project description M320

 In this project we have the free choice of what to do.
 We can do this project in one or two groups.
-We have decided to program a hospital managing system with python.
+We have decided to program a school management system with python.
 We want to focus on object oriented programming but also apply some machine learning for our data.

 **Requirements:**
 - OOP